BILL ANALYSIS

 Students and Young Consumers Empowerment Act

-HR7671 (Students and Young Consumers Empowerment Act) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects $SOFI, $SLM and Capital One ($COF).
+HR7671 (Students and Young Consumers Empowerment Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects Capital One ($COF), $SLM and $SOFI.
 The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 bearish